Why Local Apps and 2FA Aren’t Friends- Yet.

 The Gatekeeper’s Dilemma

 With locally-stored software such as Exodus, however, the story is a bit different.
 Since the wallet creates, encrypts and stores all information on your local system, any linked 2FA method would be required to gain access to your wallet.
 If this 2FA method is your smartphone, access to your Exodus wallet is reliant entirely on your possession- and the function- of that phone.
 There is no building manager in this scenario.
 Without your 2FA device, you’re standing outside a locked building, for which only you possess (or did possess) the key.
+In other words, there is no way to access your funds.

 While the above is an example of 2FA leading to an environment that is too secure, there is another side to the (bit)coin which allows even the most advanced of 2FA systems to be bypassed.